 Driffield Art Club

 Driffield Art Club currently has over 130 members from Driffield and the surrounding area within the East Riding.
 Members meet on the third Monday of every month except August at Westgarth Community Centre, Mill Street, Driffield.

 Anyone with an interest in art, practising or not, is most welcome to come to a meeting as a visitor before joining the club.
 The meetings consist of demonstrations on a wide variety of styles and mediums, lectures on artists and developments in art, and the club endeavours to hold one meeting during the year when a practising artist appraises Driffield Art Club members’ work.

 Driffield Art Club have a video camera, projector and large screen, together with a sound system to enable everyone to fully enjoy the demonstrations.
 More information on the Facebook page Facebook/Driffield Art Club

 Arts Society Driffield Wolds

 This Society brings people together through a shared curiosity for the arts.
 Events provide welcoming places to hear expert lecturers share their specialist knowledge about the arts.
 The members contribute to and preserve our artistic heritage through volunteering and grants.
 The aim is to create a better, healthier and more connected society.
-One of the forthcoming lectures, on 18th June, 2020, is by Roger Butler about Canal History & Heritage.
-The venue is the Rugby Club, Kellythorpe, Driffield, YO25 9DW, start time 7.30 p.m.
+One lecture, on 18th June, 2020, was by Roger Butler about Canal History & Heritage.
+The venue was the Rugby Club, Kellythorpe, Driffield, YO25 9DW.